3lc-ai/tlc-yolov5-examples/README.md

 ## Collecting metrics
 There are two ways to perform 3LC metrics collection in YOLOv5.
 They can either be captured during training, or separate from training.

-Note that in both cases, metrics collection uses a batch size of 1 in order to closely resemble inference passes as can be done in `detect.py`, which has the same batch size limitation.

 ### During training
 Metrics are automatically captured after each epoch during training.
 You can